Our2020View/Our2020View.github.io/batteryheater.md

 <img src="/assets/1batteryheatweb.jpg"/>

-And this is one of the batteries loosely positioned:
+And this is one of the batteries loosely positioned.
+The pad was tucked up further to the back, to leave zero overlap up against the threaded rods:

 <img src="/assets/2batteryheatweb.jpg"/>